What Are Vocal Effects?

 The best way to learn how to do voice over effects is simply to practice.
 As with anything, the more you practice the better you’ll become.
 Set some time aside every day to imitate the sounds you hear all around you – warning: you may annoy the neighbours!
 Try to practice when you’re alone in your car, for example, or entertaining a child who is much more likely to appreciate your funny noises than your spouse, neighbours or friends.

-Do you have tips for doing great voice effects?
+Do you have tips for doing great vocal effects?

 Be sure to comment below!